expobrain/expobrain-blog/_posts/2023-07-11-you-dont-need-production-data.md

 ### Data leakage

 Replicating production data in a staging environment can create significant risks of data leakage.
-Unauthorized access to this replicated data can occur, potentially leading to various harmful actions, such as browsing, copying data onto unprotected devices, theft, selling data to competitors, or public leaks.
+Unauthorised access to this replicated data can occur, potentially leading to various harmful actions, such as browsing, copying data onto unprotected devices, theft, selling data to competitors, or public leaks.
 This scenario is particularly prevalent in industries like finance, where the value of data is high and employees often possess access privileges.

 Moreover, staging environments typically have lower levels of security compared to production environments, as they are primarily used for development and testing purposes.
 By replicating production data in such an environment, the data becomes less protected and more vulnerable to potential attacks.

 To provide perspective, it is essential to note that mishandling or leaking customer data under the General Data Protection Regulation (GDPR) [could result in a fine of up to €20 million, or 4% of the firm’s worldwide annual revenue from the preceding financial year, whichever amount is higher](https://gdpr.eu/fines).
-Therefore, safeguarding production data from unauthorized access is crucial to avoid these substantial risks.
+Therefore, safeguarding production data from unauthorised access is crucial to avoid these substantial risks.

 ### Data protection